My Account

 Help for the Aged, London

-• Part of a team of three final year students providing consulting services to a not-for-profit organisation which led to a 15% increase in online fundraising.
+• Part of a team of three final year students providing consulting services to a not-for-profit organisation, which led to a 15% increase in online fundraising.

 You might think that experience and skills are more important than the education you received.
+You’re wrong.
+Consulting has its own rules.
+Why?
+Top consulting companies want to hire only superstars.
+High-achievers.
+Top-performers.
+Those with in-depth know-how.

 So if you went to a target uni (Oxford, Cambridge, Imperial College etc.), the education section on your consulting CV will shine like a diamond.